 Flea bites usually emerge in groups.
 They are small red bumps that are extremely itchy and grueling.
 They are slightly smaller in comparison to mosquito bites.
 They may appear in groups but each bite may vary in color from pink to dark red.
 If you are more sensitive to fleas, besides bumps, additional symptoms can also appear.
 In some cases, the flea bites may start to blister and can even turn into small wounds.
 Being repeatedly bitten by fleas can worsen your reaction.
 The skin around the flea bites can turn red or swell.
 If you are bitten repeatedly by fleas, it can also cause a chronic condition called papular urticaria.
 These are hives that can be formed anywhere on the body.

 You may have different reactions to mosquito bites, but the most common reaction is an itchy red bump.
 It can appear within moments or hours after the mosquito has bitten you.
 A mosquito bite will be itchy for the first few hours of being bitten after which the itchiness will subside and the bump will disappear after a few days.
 Although, an allergy to mosquito bites can result in a more extreme reaction.
 You may experience welts, hives, or blisters.
 Welts caused by mosquito bites can vary in severity and size.
-Usually, they appear as an exaggerated mosquito bite.
+Usually, they appear as exaggerated mosquito bites.
 The skin surrounding the bite will swell and redden.
 The welts may feel sore to the touch.
 Severe allergies to mosquito bites are rare, although they do happen.
 These include hypersensitivity to mosquito bites (HMB) and skeeter syndrome.

 Why do mosquito and flea bites itch so much?